KAMOME DINER | REVIEW & ANALYSIS

 Some have compared Ogigami to Yasujiro Ozu, but to be honest, this seems like a stretch.
 Many Japanese directors of our time apply film techniques akin to Ozu.
 More than a handful of these are closer to him in style than Ogigami, like Hirokazu Kore-eda for instance.

 Ogigami’s slow cinematography might share some features with Ozu’s classic melodramas, like the iconic Tokyo Story.
-However, her design is way too stylized, and her characters far too quirky to be comparable with Ozu.
+However, her design is way too fashionable, and her characters far too quirky to be comparable with Ozu.

 This is not said to talk Ogigami down, quite the opposite.
 Ogigami did an amazing job with Kamome Diner; she established the foundation for her very own filmic language.
 Kamome Diner was the film that pointed out her path as a director.
 Luckily Ogigami held on to her personal style, and took it one step further with Megane and Rent-A-Cat.